What Is Revision Breast Surgery?

 The cost of revision breast surgery will greatly vary from patient to patient, due to the highly personalized nature of the procedure.
 During your consultation, your plastic surgeon will go over the details of your revision surgery, and you will be provided with a cost quote to help you budget for your treatment.
 If you are undergoing breast implant exchange, you may be eligible for full or partial coverage if your implants are still under warranty.
 This is why we request that you bring any implant records you may have to your consultation.

-For more information about revision breast surgery or to schedule a consultation with Dr. Brian Braithwaite or Dr. Lorri Cobbins, please contact The Aesthetic Institute of Chicago today.
+To speak with Dr. Brian Braithwaite or Dr. Lorri Cobbins and learn more about breast implant removal, please contact The Aesthetic Institute of Chicago today.